Crohn disease is a disease where parts of the digestive tract become inflamed.

 Other symptoms may include:

-A physical examination may reveal an abdominal mass or tenderness, skin rash, swollen joints, or mouth ulcers.
+A physical exam may show a mass or tenderness in the abdomen, skin rash, swollen joints, or mouth ulcers.

 A stool culture may be done to rule out other possible causes of the symptoms.